 With this basic setup, you’re ready to go to work.
 Safesite will track what inspections and forms have been completed and the results of each one.
 The system will alert you if something is missed, or if an unsafe situation was found.

 If you click on the reports section and then click hazards, you will find my favorite section which shows not only if there is a danger – it shows a map of the exact location of the hazard.
 You can also filter the hazards by risk type or priority, contractor, location and who it was created by.

 To report a new hazard, all you have to do is locate the hazards section where you will see a blue button called ´Log New Hazard´ on the top right-hand side.
 If you’re using the mobile app, it’s one of the options available from the home screen.
-When reporting a hazard, you can add an image, select the contractor responsible, select the location of the hazard on a map, provide a description and select the type, probability, and consequence of the risk.
+When reporting a hazard, you can add an image, select the contractor responsibly, select the location of the hazard on a map, provide a description and select the type, probability, and consequence of the risk.
 The form doesn’t take long to complete but provides a good deal of information.
 Once reported, an alert is sent and the hazard becomes a notification viewable by anyone with the app.

-Resolution of the hazard is facilitated through the app as well so you get a clear picture of everything that happened from start to finish during your entire project.
+The resolution of the hazard is facilitated through the app as well so you get a clear picture of everything that happened from start to finish during your entire project.
 All this data is used to create reports and an analysis of your projects, personnel and contractor’s safety records and responses.

 Safesite is a very thorough app, but also pretty easy to use – especially in the field using their mobile apps.
 There are many other features like equipment management, advanced reporting, project groups, as well.
 They offer a free demo that comes with complete sample data so you can see exactly how the app works and what information it provides you.
 Pricing starts at $40 a month for up to 10 users.
-For more information, visit https://safesitehq.com.
+For more information, visit the Safesite website.